 2. Harry Potter and the Forbidden Journey

 This is the most fascinating case of spectacular theming combined to a ride system so innovative that it set a new milestone for the whole industry.
 Universal’s guests sit on a four-seat bench that is attached on top of a multi-articulated arm, which is moving on a track.
 It allows never-experienced-before aerobatic movements like a true sensation of flying and 360° exploration, from traditional tangible sets and animatronics to domed projection screens.
 Both are thrilling in very different ways.
 Oh and Forbidden Journey’s queue line through Hogwarts castle is literally an amazingly detailed attraction in itself.
 Forbiden Journey is the modern dark ride complete package.
-Read my full review here.
+Video ride through here and my full review here.

 1. Indiana Jones Adventure – Temple of the Forbidden Eye

 Twenty years after it opened, it’s still the best combination of thrills and large scale, 360° immersive sets, even from the queue line.
 Disney’s breakthrough Enhanced Motion Vehicles (EMV) that act like a simulator on wheels plays a large role in this #1 position, but as we’ve seen on Dinosaur, an outstanding ride system is nothing without solid storytelling and serious attention to detail.
 With no 3D and no screen, Indiana Jones Adventure succeeds at delivering a stunning and epic experience that only screen-based rides can do these days.
 Not that screen-based rides are bad, but fully tangible sets make IJA more real and unique.
 Indy recently got some nice video projection effects though, which gives the ride a very welcome modern touch.
 Also noteworthy is this bumpy adventure does not compromise with comfort.
 Unlike Forbidden Journey, there is no risk of headache or motion sickness here.
 Indiana Jones Adventure is one heck of a ride that all European fans hope will ever come to Disneyland Paris, someday.
-Read my full review here.
+Video ride through here and my full review here.

 So there it is: my own Top 20 best dark rides in the world.
 I’m sure you must be upset by some choices, so let’s discuss!
 Whatever which parks you’ve visited – or not – make sure to let me know what’s your own Top 5, 10, 20 in the comment section below!